Foreclosure Notice of Default

 4) Learn your options.

 We’re here to help you avoid foreclosure.
 We buy houses with cash.
-We can help you with short sales and even rent-back situations so you (potentially) may be able to keep living in your home.
+We can help you with short sales and even rent-back situations so you are able to keep living in your home.
+We even have options that allow you to buy your house back if nothing else will work.
 There are many more options than you think to keep or sell your house.
-We are LOCAL and work directly with a foreclosure attorney, so WE know your options to keep or sell your house.
+We are local and work directly with a foreclosure attorney, so we know your options to keep or sell your house.
 I will go through all of those options with you, so call Gary at 801-382-9199 now.

 The banks involved don’t want your property.
 They want money, and what you say matters a lot.
 You can slow down or stop the foreclosure process if you take the appropriate action.
 Call your bank and ask for the Loan Modification department.
 Chapter 13 bankruptcy or Modification are great ways to keep your house.